 Stretching over 32 kilometers, Schweitzer's Nordic trails offer spectacular views in every direction with challenging and friendly terrain for all levels of enjoyment.
 New to the sport?
 Go out with your own personal coach from the Snowsports School.
 Rossignol equipment (skate and classic) also available in the Demo Center.

 Our Nordic trails are open daily (conditions permitting) from 9am to 4pm throughout the winter season.
 A track fee is required to use the trail system and can be purchased at the Guest Services ticket window.
 Nordic Season Passes are also availabe for purchase and offer you unlimited usage of the Nordic trail system.

-3-6-14: Schweitzer Nordic Trail users: In an attempt to address some concerns with the use of “Fat Tire” bikes on the Nordic trails, we would like to ask all bike riders to follow these NEW guidelines.
-Starting this weekend 3/8/14 we will be posting signs at the Nordic trail head across from the yurt and at the fork of Lower GRR and Lower Overland.
+Schweitzer Nordic Trail users: In an attempt to address some concerns with the use of “Fat Tire” bikes on the Nordic trails, we would like to ask all bike riders to follow these guidelines.
+We will be posting signs at the Nordic trail head across from the yurt and at the fork of Lower GRR and Lower Overland.
 Green sign means you may ride on all Nordic trails, Red means bikes can ONLY travel on the original bike loop (Lower Grr and Lower Overland).
 The loop can be ridden at any time during operational hours.

 Thank you for working with us as we try and accommodate a variety of users on our trail system. -Nordic Trail Staff

 Schweitzer loves dogs, but for your dogs’ safety we ask you to respect the rules of the trail.
 Dogs are not allowed on any nordic trails.

 There are countless options on this scenic network of trails.
 We thought we would highlight a few of the more popular trails and leave the rest for you to explore and discover on your own.

 Picnic Point Out and Back